Exciting Math Activities for Toddlers

 Where are you going to find all of these teaching ideas for toddler math?
 Right here in this blog post.
 They are an amazing precursor to teaching pre-k math and a wonderful preparation to my Daily Lessons in Preschool Math Curriculum.

-How Can I Teach My Two-year-old Math?
+How Can I Teach My Two-Year-Old Math?

 Even at two years old, toddlers can learn basic math concepts through play and everyday activities.
 Making math a part of daily conversation and play will naturally build their math language, understanding, and problem-solving.

-• Compare quantities.
-Use words like more, less, bigger, and smaller.
-Example: “You have more blocks than me!”
+• Compare Quantities: Use comparison words like more, less, bigger, and smaller.

-• Describe positions.
-Use position words like up, down, over, under, beside.
-Example: “The cat is under the table.”
+• Describe Positions: Use position words like up, down, over, under, beside.

-• Identify patterns.
-Point out patterns on clothes and objects around the home.
-ABA, ABB, ABC patterns.
+• Identify Patterns: Point out patterns on clothes and objects around the home.

 How High Should a Two-year-old Count?